-Our research group seeks greater understanding around the transdisciplinary nature of water resources, particularly within the water, energy, and food security international development community.
+Our research group seeks greater understanding around the transdisciplinary nature of water resources, particularly within the water, energy, and food security community.
 Throughout local, regional, and international pursuits, complex decision-making takes place between competing interests for water resources.
 This work, which in the past has been funded by the National Science Foundation (NSF), the U.S. Agency for International Development (USAID), and the CGIAR International Research Consortium, strikes a balance between fundamental advancements and practical outcomes.

 Monitoring and Evaluation in International Development